puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `node:delgroup[name]`

-Delete the node group to which the node is pinned.
+Delete the node group to which the node is pinned. **Note: A node group cannot be deleted if the node group name contains a parenthesis.
+To delete a node group with a name that contains a parenthesis, you will need to rename the node group.**

 **Parameters:**